MoritzKn/ralculator/README.md

 ./target/release/ralculator
 ```

-Alter building the project you can optionally add the binderies to the `$PATH` and
+Alter that you can optionally add the binaries to your `$PATH` and copy
-copy the `.desktop` file to `/usr/share/applications`.
-To do that simply execute:
+the `ralculator.desktop` file to `/usr/share/applications`.
+To do so execute:
 ```sh
 ./setup.sh
 ```